Feldpost 1914-1918

 Bavarian date stamp

-As the conflict progressed and the trench warfare took hold, it became obvious that these date stamps were too explicit and enabled Allied agents to pinpoint the exact location of German units.
+As the war progressed and trench warfare became dominant, it became clear that the existing date stamps were too revealing.
+They allowed Allied intelligence agents to accurately locate German units based on postmarks.

-As a result, from 15 February 1917, post offices changed their names, and it was no longer possible to identify units using date stamps.
-Post offices were therefore to receive.
+As a result, from 15 February 1917, post office designations were changed, making it impossible to identify military units through date stamps.
+To enhance operational security, post offices were required to use:

-- camouflaged" date stamps (Tarnspempel) bearing the words "Deutsche Feldpost" plus a number.
-The unit post offices (Feldpostamt and Feldpostexpedition) took the numbers 650 to 1021, while the sedentary post offices (Feldpoststation) took the numbers 1 to 649 and 2001 to 3113.
-These date stamps can only be found on registered letters or letters containing valuables.
+"Camouflaged" date stamps (Tarnstempel), inscribed with “Deutsche Feldpost" followed by a number.
+Unit post offices (Feldpostamt and Feldpostexpedition) were assigned numbers ranging from 650 to 1021.
+Stationary post offices (Feldpoststation) were given numbers from 1 to 649 and 2001 to 3113.
+These special date stamps were exclusively used on registered letters and mail containing valuables, ensuring that standard correspondence did not reveal the location of military units.

 As a result, some field post offices never received a dumb date stamp and continued to use their filed one until the end of the war.
 Even so, this did not fool Allied spies, who were able to reconstruct the filed date stamps.
 It was therefore decided in October 1917 that each field post office of the same Army should exchange its filed date stamp with another.

-In the addresses, are forbidden all indications on the theatres of operations, the belonging to Armies, Army Groups, Army Detachments, Army Corps, Divisions and Brigades.
-The indication of a High Command may only follow the addresses of their members.
-The addresses may contain only the indication of a Corps up to the maximum level of Regiment, i.e.: Regiment, Battalion (Detachment) and Company (Battery, Squadron) or independent Battalion (Detachment), Company (Battery, Squadron), or the official mark of particular formations (High Command, Column, airmen, radio operators, etc.).
+All references to theatres of operations, affiliations with Armies, Army Groups, Army Detachments, Army Corps, Divisions, and Brigades are prohibited in addresses.
+The mention of a High Command is only permitted for members of these commands.
+Addresses may include only the designation of a military unit up to a maximum level of Regiment, meaning: Regiment, Battalion (Detachment), and Company (Battery, Squadron) or independent Battalion (Detachment), Company (Battery, Squadron), as well as the official designation of specific formations (High Commands, Columns, Aviators, Radio Operators, etc.).

-Nothing should be added except the indication of the Regiment, Battalion (Detachment), Company (Battery, Squadron), not even the Feldpost number to the name of the troops belonging to a Regiment.
+No additional details may be included except for the Regiment, Battalion (Detachment), and Company (Battery, Squadron)—not even the Feldpost number for units belonging to a Regiment.

-In addition to the names of troops that do not belong to any Regiment (independent Battalions, High Staffs, Columns, airmen, radio operators, etc.), the address must include the words "Deutsche Feldpost Nr....".
-The Feldpost number should be requested from the relevant field post office.
-For members of Corps Staffs, Divisions and Brigades, the Feldpost number must remain in the address.
-All Corps and Division post offices are identified accordingly by the words “Deutsche Feldpost” and a number.
+For troops that do not belong to a Regiment (independent Battalions, High Commands, Columns, Aviators, Radio Operators, etc.), the address must include "Deutsche Feldpost Nr...."
+The Feldpost number must be obtained from the relevant military post office.
+For members of the High Command of Army Corps, Divisions, and Brigades, the Feldpost number must remain in the address.
+All Army Corps and Divisional post offices are thus designated with "Deutsche Feldpost" followed by a number.

-a) No indication of a Feldpost number in addition to the Regiment.
+a) Without the inclusion of a Feldpost number in addition to the Regiment:

 An Unteroffizier Friedrich Müller